Cryptolens/cryptolens-cpp/README.md

 Serialkeymanager C++ Client API
 ===============================

-This repository contains the official C++ API for interacting with the Serialkeymanager.com web API.
+This repository contains the official C++ API for interacting with the Serial Key Manager Web API (serialkeymanager.com).
+There's also a [.NET version](https://github.com/SerialKeyManager/SKGL-Extension-for-dot-NET) available.

-The C++ API currently supports a subset of the methods available via the web API, more precisely, activation and deactivation of license keys are currently supported.
+The C++ API currently supports a subset of the methods available via the Web API, more precisely, activation and deactivation of license keys are currently supported.
 The C++ library is currently under development, if you have any other needs, don't hesitate to contact us.